Skip to main content

 We owned two pairs of old snowshoes from my husband’s sojourn in the Yukon when he was a young man.

 There’s even a story behind this window.
-Since the glass in the old log cabin was broken, local pioneer Ray Crook, now 101 years old, gave me this window to use instead.
+Since the glass in the old log cabin was broken, local pioneer Ray Crook, who later died at the age of 103, gave me this window to use instead.
 His family owned Crook’s Cabins in Kootenay National Park, and it came from one of the original cabins.
-(Ray worked at a local prison camp for conscientious objectors in the Second World War.
-To read about his experiences, click here: The Guys Who Wouldn’t Go.)

 The steamer trunk was brought over from Scotland by my great-grandfather.
 The wooden bench came from a lawyer’s office in North Battleford, Saskatchewan, where my mother worked as a legal secretary.
 The goatskin (which I refuse to have in the house, although I think it looks appropriate in the log cabin) was from a mountain goat killed by my youthful husband when he used to hunt.